jerous86/nimqt/README.md

 menu1.setTitle(Q "New title for menu1")
 ```

-A more elaborate example can be found in `examples/menu.nim`.
+A more elaborate example can be found in `examples/menu_toolbar.nim`, which also shows an example of creating toolbar items (which is very similar to the macro for the menu).

 ### Loading .ui files
 Simple support for loading `.ui` files is available.